ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.19 =
+* Added auto-versioning of the CSS and JavaScript files to avoid cache issues.
+* CSS code in the file 'admin.css' is optimized.
+* Some texts corrected.
+Translation files updated.

 = 2.18 =
 * Fixed the link "Settings", located in the plugin's meta row on the "Plugins" page.
 The suffix ".php" was deleted.
 * Fixed information stored in the header of the translation files.